Using Rational Numbers

 In general ...

-But q cannot be zero, as that would be dividing by zero.
+But q cannot be zero, as that is dividing by zero.

 How to Add, Subtract, Multiply and Divide

-If the rational number is something simple like 3, or 0.001, then just use mental arithmetic, or your calculator!
+When the rational number is something simple like 3, or 0.001, then just use mental arithmetic, or a calculator!

-A rational number is a fraction, so you could also refer to:
+Well, a rational number is a fraction, so we can use:

 You might also like to read Fractions in Algebra.